 Did you know that low-grade lameness could be indicative of a bigger problem such as Osteoarthritis (OA)?
 This isn’t very surprising as everyday activity and exercise can contribute to normal wear and tear in the joints.

 Not just an old age problem….

 A typical approach to equine joint care is to commence treatment once a problem (such as lameness) has arisen.
 While treatment can help to reduce joint pain, slow the progression of the disease and prolong the horse’s athletic career, this approach is flawed because you cannot cure or reverse OA.
 The adage prevention is better than cure could not be more applicable when discussing joint health.
-Joint disease in horses is an age-old problem, but it isn’t just an old age problem and young horses can also be affected.
+It’s important to remember that young horses can also be affected.

 NutriFLEX can help

 A combination of balanced nutrition, optimal body condition score, gradual increase in workload and an oral joint supplement, can help to reduce the risk of OA and prolong your horse’s athletic career.
 Kelato’s NutriFLEX is a high quality, broad spectrum joint supplement that provides the essential building blocks for strong and flexible tendons, ligaments, bones and joint cartilage.
 NutriFLEX contains a blend of amino acids, minerals and highly bioavailable glucosamine hydrochloride to aid in strengthening all leg structures.